This is based on opinion. Please don't list it on a work's trope example list.

 Remember those Mutons and how they're supposed to be the front line troops for the invaders?
 They can take some serious punishment, soaking bullets to the face, to say nothing of their elite counterparts.
 Now, let's go to South America's continent bonus, "We Have Ways", which allows all interrogations and autopsies to be completed immediately.
-Just what are they doing to the Mutons to make them talk so fast?
+Just what are they doing to the Mutons to get the information so quickly?

 The Terror missions.
 In the background, you hear screaming and panicking crowds, air raid sirens wailing, police and fire sirens blaring, and the sounds of human and alien weaponry exchanging fire, while you're attempting to rescue an isolated group of civilians, who are being picked off one by one by aliens.
 They're also probably going to be the first time you'll meet the Chryssalids.
 Huh?
 They killed a civilian, you say?
 What!?
 THE CIVILIAN IT KILLED CAME BACK TO LIFE!?

 The tutorial, if you played the first game when you see the soldier in the warehouse, you just know he is gonna frag you, and there is nothing you can do to keep yourself from dying.